chili-publish/studio-ui/README.md

 -   Setup access to `@chili-publish` registry

     -   Generate `GH_ACCESS_TOKEN`: https://github.com/settings/tokens.
-Ensure that you selected only neccessary scopes (`read:packages`) and expiration time recommendataion is `90 days`.
+Ensure that you selected only necessary scopes (`read:packages`) and expiration time recommendation is `90 days`.

     -   Login to the repository